SEAT Mii (2019-2019) Review

 "It’s understandable to have low expectations of a car in this class, but the Mii is proof that a low-cost car doesn’t have to be lacking in any of the key areas."

-SEAT Mii Review 2023 Front View
+SEAT Mii (2019-2019) Review: Front View

-In the 2011 test the SEAT Mii scored an impressive five stars.
+In the 2011 test, the SEAT Mii scored an impressive five stars.
 It achieved 89 per cent for adult protection and 80 per cent for child protection, and although pedestrian mitigation was quite low at 46 per cent - a result of being such a short car - it managed a high 86 per cent for safety assist.
-Standard equipment includes front and side airbags, seat belt pretensioners and load limiters and ISOFIX child seat mounting points, hill hold assist and tyre pressure monitoring.
+Standard equipment included front and side airbags, seat belt pretensioners and load limiters and ISOFIX child seat mounting points, hill hold assist and tyre pressure monitoring.

-Initially SEAT Mii models were not fitted with ESC as standard, but it was available as an option that also include City Safety Assist, but this was changed later in the car’s life so ESC was standard with City Safety Assist the sole option.
+Initially, SEAT Mii models were not fitted with ESC as standard, but it was available as an option that also include City Safety Assist, but this was changed later in the car’s life so ESC was standard with City Safety Assist the sole option.
 If you are looking at a used car check the specification carefully to see if your car is the right age for standard ESC or it has been fitted from the options list.

 MPG and fuel costs: What does a SEAT Mii cost to run?

-SEAT Mii Review 2023 Rear View
+SEAT Mii (2019-2019) Review: Rear View

-Thanks to the strong safety performance and equipment, the SEAT Mii manages to squeeze down into seriously low car insurance groups.
+Thanks to strong safety performance and equipment, the SEAT Mii manages to squeeze down into seriously low car insurance groups.

 Most models drop comfortably into group 2E, making the SEAT Mii one of the cheapest cars to insure, while the most extravagant FR Line model with the more powerful engine is still only 4E.
 That means manageable premiums (probably) if you’re a new driver - it’s definitely one of the best choices for a first timer because of this.
 Older and more experienced drivers can enjoy insuring their SEAT Mii for peanuts alongside the miserly fuel bills.